 Service for a Year

-Princeton in Africa matches talented and passionate college graduates with our partners working across Africa for yearlong service projects.
+Princeton in Africa matches talented and passionate college graduates with organizations working across Africa for yearlong service projects.
 Our program is open to graduating seniors and young alumni from any accredited college or university in the U.S. Our Fellows have helped improve education and public health, source fresh water and alternative energy, increase family incomes, and so much more.